shaykbake/Tribes/maps/1.11/Client/readme.md

 # Client Maps
-These maps contain *unique* data files that are required to be present within the client Tribes installation in order to play on the server.
+These maps contain *unique* data files that are required to be present within the client Tribes installation in order to play on a server.